jackie-ell/sound-destroyer-ext/README.md

 Ex: listening to a song on youtube while you browse another tab.

 You can add a trusted site by clicking on the extension icon and using the popup interface.

+Trusted sites are opinionated and must follow the "www.somewhere.com" format.